mirego/accent/cli/README.md

           base: master
           branch: accent
           delete-branch: true
-          title: 'New translations are available to merge'
+          title: New translations are available to merge
           body: |
             The translation files have been updated, feel free to merge this pull request
           draft: false